-To support this project MIT Group Foundation led a public fund raising event "MOMO" festival in Melbourne in March of 2017.
-This event raised approx. \$7,901.
+To support this project the Foundation led a public fund raising event "MOMO" festival in Melbourne in April 2018.
+This event raised \$12,000.

-Information on directors Shesh Ghale Chairman and Executive Director Qualifications Master of Engineering and Business Administration Experience Chief Executive Officer of MIT Group Holdings Pty Ltd and associated companies since 1996, Charitable works such as President of NRNA, a Nepalese Diaspora group representing a population of 4-5m people for the term 2013/15 and re-elected for new term 2016/2017.
+Shesh Ghale Chairman and Executive Director Qualifications Master of Engineering and Business Administration Experience Chief Executive Officer of MIT Group Holdings Pty Ltd and associated companies since 1996, Charitable works such as being Past President of NRNA, a Nepalese Diaspora group representing a population of 4-5m people for 2 terms from 2013-2017.
 Special responsibilities To drive the Foundations vision and goals at a policy level as well as the running of operations in Nepal via its own local foundation and other delivery partners.
 Jamuna Ghale-Gurung Co-founder and Director Qualifications Bachelor of Business Marketing Experience Director and Managing Director of MIT Group Holdings Pty Ltd and associated companies since 1996, charitable works in Nepalese communities and since 2013 involved in NRNA as a board member and many charities in Nepal including MIT Group Foundation Nepal Special responsibilities To drive the Foundations vision and goals at a policy level as well as the running of operations in Nepal via its own local foundation and other delivery partners.
 Austin Kijagulu General Manager of Melbourne Institute of Technology Pty Ltd Qualifications Master of Business in Tourism and Hospitality Experience 15 years' experience in managing staff, allocating resources and implementing policy initiatives in a growing tertiary education provider, with a sound understanding of corporate governance principles and practice.
 Accomplished negotiator and problem-solver.
 Articulate presenter and group facilitator.
 Proficient in chairing meetings, ensuring accurate minutes and effective follow-up.
 Effective co-ordinator of work activities, including priority setting and in delegating responsibilities and tasks.
 Strong written and verbal communication, especially in dealing with government and regulatory authorities.
 Experienced in concept development and project implementation.
 An ability to master detail while understanding the 'big picture.'
-Special responsibilities To manage MIT Group Foundation Ltd and Director of operations.